-Most builders use 1 bag of : to 6-8 buckets (20litres size buckets) of sharp sand, then to 10-12 buckets (20litres size buckets) of gravel (limestone, or ironstone).
+Most builders use 1 bag of cement: to 6-8 buckets (20litres size buckets) of sharp sand, then 10-12 buckets (20litres size buckets) of gravel (limestone, or ironstone).

-The cracks a5rre not the only problem developed by an abandoned , the cases of the top layers being washed off as a result of continuous rainfall and the of reptiles like a lizard at it surfaces also contribute to the washing off.
+The cracks a5rre not the only problem developed by an abandoned building, the cases of the top block layers being washed off as a result of continuous rainfall and the movement of reptiles like a lizard at its surfaces also contribute to the washing off.

-Most Nigerian builders do not put these factors into place hence they encourage the client to proceed with the guarantee that the long-term abandoning of the structure has not affected it strength, and this advice sounds good in the ear of most clients as it serves to save more money for the building projects.
+Most Nigerian builders do not put these factors into place hence they encourage the client to proceed with the guarantee that the long-term abandoning of the structure has not affected its strength.
+This advice sounds good in the ear of most clients as it serves to save more money for the building projects.

 - EROSION AND FLOODS

-This is why flood contributes to one of the reasons why most as most builders do not put this factor into consideration when the is ongoing, while those that put it into consideration will have their structures standing very strong even after the flood has occurred for many years.
+This is why flood contributes to one of the reasons why most Nigeria building collapse as most builders do not put this factor into consideration when the building projects is ongoing, while those that put it into consideration will have their structures standing very strong even after the flood has occurred for many years.

-If a is located very close to where earth breaking and equipment or is operated such as the factory, railway, and construction , etc. the foundation will be subjected to constant vibration which then weakens the foundation over a period of time.
+If a building is located very close to where earth breaking and heavy-duty equipment or machine is operated such as the factory, railway, and construction industries, etc. the building foundation will be subjected to constant vibration which then weakens the foundation over a period of time.

-The effect of vibration in the collapse of buildings is not an instant action, it is a long time damage to foundations that gradually surface after a long period of time.
+The effect of vibration in the collapse of buildings is not an instant action, it is long time damage to building foundations that gradually surface after a long period of time.